 True Worship What is worship?
-How do we know that it is true worship?
-In this lesson, we will look at how God tells us to worship so that we can connect with Him.
-Though many other Christian groups love God, we show our love for God in the ways that He designed for our salvation.
-Not all Christian groups continue to follow these ways, and we love them and pray for them to join the fullness of Holy Orthodoxy.
-The Orthodox way of worshipping God has been retained by the Church since the time of the Holy Apostles, who learned it from Jesus Christ.
-Our ways of worshipping God are focused around the Holy Mysteries, or Sacraments.
-Now let's look at how these Mysteries connect us to God and the true worship of Him.
+How do we know it is true?
+In this lesson we see worship is how we show our love for God.
+We also learn Orthodox worship was kept by the Church since the time of the Holy Apostles and given to us by Jesus.
+All Christians love God, but to be in communion with Him is through the teachings and the Holy Mysteries.
+We will explore how Sacraments connect us to God and understand true worship.
 Vocabulary Words Orthodox "Right worship", "right glory", "straight path", "correct belief" Sacraments/Mysteries A visible sign of an increase in God's grace Grace God's life in us Sh'himo Syriac word meaning "the common" prayers of each day, prayed privately or as a community with others.
 Also spelled Shehimo.
-It's Saturday night, and the George family is at home.
-Mr. George calls his family to the prayer wall, and then the family begins saying evening prayers from the Sh'himo.
+It's Saturday night and the George family is at home.
+Mr. George calls his family to the prayer wall and then the family begins saying evening prayers from the Sh'himo.
 Mrs. George reads the Gospel reading for the evening.
 A restless Tommy asks his mother, "Why can't we watch a movie tonight?"
 Mrs. George sets the Bible in her hands down on the coffee table in front of her while giving Tommy a knowing look.
 "Remember, on Saturday evenings we get ready for the Holy Qurbana, Tommy."
 Christina nods and says, "That's how we get ready to be with God in a special way."
-When they finish praying, the family says goodnight to one another and goes to bed early so they can wake up energised and ready to worship God.
-On Sunday morning, everyone in the George family is ready to go to Holy Qurbana, except for Tommy.
+When they finish praying, the family says goodnight to one another and goes to bed early so that they can wake up energized and ready to worship God.
+On Sunday morning everyone in the George family is ready to go to Holy Qurbana, except for Tommy.
 Christina tries to help Tommy get ready, but he has so many questions!
-One by one, he rattles them off: "Didn't we pray last night?
+One by one he rattles them off, "Didn't we pray last night?
 Why do we need to go so early?
-Why do

-Moses and the burning bush I have to wear fancy clothes?
+Why do I have to wear fancy clothes?
 Why do we need to go to church to pray to God?
 Can we get McDonald's after?"

-Christina responds bv asking.
-"Tommy, do you know how worship began at the beginning of the Bible?
+Christina responds by asking, "Tommy, do you know how worship began at the beginning of the Bible?
 God showed Moses how the heavens were arranged to worship Him (Genesis 1:1, Psalm 19).
 The prophet Isaiah also saw this vision," says Christina, ignoring his other questions.
 "In Sunday School last week, Alexander Achen taught us that Jesus Christ taught the Apostles to celebrate Holy Qurbana to remember Him.
-Do you know that this is also in the Bible in the book of Acts (Acts 2:42)?
-They used to celebrate it every Sunday!
+Do you know, this is also in the Bible in the book of Acts (Acts 2:42).
+They celebrated it every Sunday!
 So that's why we do it.
 It's how the church has always done it.
 There's a lot to see and do!"
-When the family arrives at the church, they take off their shoes.
-Tommy is grumbling about taking off his shoes, but his dad tells him that this is just like Moses taking off his shoes before approaching the burning bush (Exodus 3:5).
+When the family arrives at the church, they take off their shoes but Tommy grumbles about having to do so.
+His dad reminds him that Moses, also, had to take his shoes off before approaching the burning bush (Exodus 3:5).
 This captures Tommy's interest.
 He never thought about it like that!

-Then they each make the Sign of the Cross and pray, "In reverence, will I enter Your house and offer my vows to You."
+Moses and the burning bush Then they each make the Sign of the Cross and pray: "In reverence will I enter Your house and offer my vows to You."